justprateek/medic_bot/data/nlu/nlu-med.md

 - conjuctivitis in eyes
 - my eyes are scratching
 - my eyes are red and its scratching
+- i think i have conjunctivitis
+- feeling painful due to conjuctivitis
+- how to cure my conjuctivitis
+- i have been recently suffering with conjuctivitis
+- i am suffering from conjuctivitis

 ## intent:problem_gerd
 - heartburn